 This is crucial because those same schools are also working to meet technology requirements and initiatives driven by agencies concerned about quality education.
 Entrepreneurs are developing innovative educational products and services that incorporate the use of technology.
 What is an education startup?
-The recent EDUCAUSE conference featured a new forum to connect schools and businesses called "Start-Up Alley. " Employ 50 or fewer peopleGenerate less than $1 million in annual revenueMarket a product or service less than 5 years oldCommit half of the company's resources to research and development of their products and servicesHave less than 10% of the institutional market share or less than 10% of the target customer audience for their products or services.
+The recent EDUCAUSE conference featured a new forum to connect schools and businesses called "Start-Up Alley.

+New Digital Tools Let Professors Tailor Their Own Textbooks - Technology.
+By Alex Campbell For his marketing course at the University of Tennessee at Knoxville, Daniel Flint wanted his students to read a white paper on public relations, a couple of case studies, an industry report, and a chapter of a forthcoming book.
 So he created a textbook with just that—more than 100 pages of material in one customized package for his students.
 Mr. Flint, a professor of marketing at the university, used a new build-your-own-textbook service called AcademicPub, which arranged payment of royalties and compiled the material for publication.

 His students were given three options for buying the book: Download a digital edition for $14.95, get it in paperback for $27, or go for the hardcover for $45.
 The idea of customized textbooks has been around for years, but until recently use of the option was rare.
 Indeed, price seems to be driving the move toward customization.
 A Publishing Upstart So far, Ms. About 600 instructors have signed up for the service so far, but Ms. Mr. Ms. Mr.